sensson/puppet-powerdns/README.md

 2. Run tests.
 It's always good to know that you can start with a clean slate.
 3. Add a test for your change.
 4. Make sure it passes.
-5. Push to your fork and submit a pull request.
+5. Push to your fork and submit a pull request to the `develop` branch.

 We can only accept pull requests with passing tests.